Gold Medal Tour

-Peter Stutchbury, has been selected as the 2015 recipient of the Australian Institute of Architects’ highest honour, the Gold Medal.
+Alec Tzannes, has been selected as the 2018 recipient of the Australian Institute of Architects’ highest honour, the Gold Medal.

-The Gold Medal Breakfast is an EmAGN event held at the same time as the Gold Medal talk is held in each state.
-This is usually a breakfast or lunch event held on the day following the Gold Medal talk.
+The Gold Medal pre talk meet and greet in the evening is an EmAGN event held at the same time as the Gold Medal talk is held in each state.
 EmAGN provides this opportunity to afford emerging graduates and architects the chance to sit down, eat, drink and communicate in an informal atmosphere with one of Australia’s most recognised and distinguished architects.

 The Gold Medal Prize + Tour